hlchanad/ha-tokyo-gas/README.md

 ## Up-coming plans

-- Add options for the addon (e.g. server port)
 - Support options modification for custom component after initialization
 - Write test cases for all files
 - Support multiple customer number in one account